The Clinical Definition Of Insomnia Hasn’t Changed — But The Treatment Has

 The best treatment for insomnia, according to the American College of Physicians.

-Cognitive behavioral therapy for insomnia is the best treatment for people suffering from chronic insomnia, advises the American College of Physicians (ACP).
+Cognitive behavioural therapy for insomnia is the best treatment for people suffering from chronic insomnia, advises the American College of Physicians (ACP).

 The ACP has published new practise guidelines on insomnia.